Elnoka wildland provides many ecosystem services for free . . .

 Elnoka, January 2026; wet marshy areas provide habitat for special status amphibians and retain water for groundwater recharge

-Elnoka is crossed by four creeks, which provide riparian habitat for special-status species, including the California giant salamander, red-bellied newt, foothill yellow-legged frog, and western pond turtle.
-Large portions of Elnoka’s grassland are low and marshy, remaining wet during the rainy months.
+Elnoka is crossed by three creeks—Annadel Creek, Oakmont Creek, and Melita Creek— which provide riparian habitat for special-status species, including the California giant salamander, red-bellied newt, foothill yellow-legged frog, and western pond turtle.
+Large portions of Elnoka’s grassland are low and marshy, with 4-6” pools (shown in the video below) remaining wet during the rainy months.
 This creates the groundwater recharge that replenish Elnoka’s creeks.